gmit22/ryde-backend/README.md

 In case a user corresponding to the given `id` is not found in the db, we return a `404 Not Found` response.
 ![DELETE_USER_BY_ID Invalid ID](images/delete_user_failure.PNG)

+**Edge Cases**
+1. No user corresponding to the given `id` found in the db
+2. User is not authroized
+3. Issue with database connection

 ### Create User
 Used to create and add a new user to the database.
 If successful, returns the `u_id` to identify different users in the db.